tauri-apps/tauri-docs/docs/distribution/sign-windows.md

     5. Remove tempCert.txt
     6. Import the `.pfx` file into the Cert store of Windows & convert the `WINDOWS_CERTIFICATE_PASSWORD` to a secure string to be used in the import command.

-2. We will be using the tauri-action publish template available [here](https://github.com/tauri-apps/tauri-action)
+2. We will be using the tauri-action publish template available [here][Tauri Action].

 ```
 name: "publish"